Leave No Room for Claims of “Fake News”

 In recent months, several journalists have come forward to point out inaccuracies in former New York Times Executive Editor Jill Abramson’s new book.
 It’s a sad sign of our self-satirizing times that Abramson’s book is about journalism, and the title contains the words “truth” and “facts.”

-In a February interview with New York magazine, Abramson admitted that she doesn’t record interviews.
+In a February interview with New York magazine, Abramson admitted that she doesn’t record interviews or conversations on iPhone or any other phone for that matter.
 “I’m a very fast note-taker,” she claimed.
 “When someone kind of says the ‘it’ thing that I have really wanted, I don’t start scribbling right away.
 I have an almost photographic memory and so I wait a beat or two while they’re onto something else, and then I write down the previous thing they said.”

 That seems like a risky strategy for someone engaged in “the fight for facts.”
 Many other reporters have called out this practice as ridiculous.
 For one thing, an almost photographic memory is not a photographic memory.
 Secondly, doesn’t photographic apply to images only?
 Did she mean echoic?
 And thirdly, what is Abramson missing while she’s focusing on writing down the ‘it’ thing but the interview subject is still talking?